 "Plaintiff argues that the jury’s verdict requiring acceptance of State Farm’s $5,495 check to Mendelson Kornblum is inconsistent with the trial court’s February 14, 2019 order precluding plaintiff from claiming reimbursement of expenses incurred after October 5, 2018, given that the $5,495 check was issued as payment for services after October 5, 2018.
 Plaintiff also argues that this award conflicts with the jury’s finding that payments were not overdue because the $5,495 payment included interest.
 However, ‘money is fungible.’
 Michigan Soft Drink Ass’n v Dep’t of Treasury, 206 Mich App 392, 405-406; 522 NW2d 643 (1994), quoting Maine Beer & Wine Wholesalers Ass’n v Maine, 619 A2d 94, 98 (Me, 1993), quoting United States v Sperry Corp, 493 US 52, 62 n 9; 110 S Ct 387; 107 L Ed 2d 290 (1989).
 Although the amount of the specific check corresponded to a bill issued for services rendered after the cutoff date, it paid a portion of expenses plaintiff incurred for treatment with Mendelson Kornblum in the time period following State Farm’s denial of benefits.
 The verdict can therefore be reconciled with the evidence.
 To the extent that the jury’s finding is in conflict with the February 14, 2019 order, the error inured to plaintiff’s benefit because she received compensation for expenses not allowed.
 But this error would not justify JNOV with respect to other items for which plaintiff sought recovery and the jury declined to award any damages because there were issues of fact concerning the nature, extent, and duration of plaintiff’s injuries, and whether all of her injuries were causally related to the automobile accident.
 The jury’s decision to award plaintiff only a portion of her claimed expenses is not inconsistent with the evidence."

-Hahn further argued that an imposition of case evaluation sanctions was not in the interest of justice, but the Court noted that the trial court did not have discretion to refuse to award case evaluation sanctions.
+Hahn argued, secondly, that an imposition of case evaluation sanctions was not in the interest of justice, but the Court noted that the trial court did not have discretion to refuse to award case evaluation sanctions.
 The operative fact was that the award was more favorable to plaintiff than the verdict, thereby requiring that such sanctions be ordered.